 Paperbacks are my favourite, they feel softer and more comfy in my hand than a bulky hard back book.

-I bought a book recently on Amazon only to realise I already had a copy on my shelf after I’d finished reading the bought copy.
+Once I bought a book, only to realise I already had a copy on my shelf after I’d finished reading the bought copy.
 To make matters worse, the copy on my shelf had been a free copy I’d received about a year previous – I’d forgotten all about it.

 Second hand books are the most comfy of all (paperbacks in particular).
 The spine is relaxed, page edges have softened and then there’s the element of knowing someone else has read ‘your’ book, and in some cases, they’ve left little interesting notes in the margins (preferably in pencil).